nikitavoloboev/data/looking-back/looking-back.md

 - [March](2018/2018-march.md) - Stopped listening to music when working.
 - [April](2018/2018-april.md) - Finding happiness.
 Started playing tennis and growing a healthy recipe collection.
 - [May](2018/2018-may.md) - Started using Nix.
 Minimized more things.
+- [June](2018/2018-june.md) - University exams.
+Working on LA's design and more minimizing.

 ## [2017](2017/2017.md)
 > Interesting year.
 Learn Anything was born.
 Started doing this wiki.